 Can I use Traffic Manager with more than one Web App in the same region?

 Typically, Traffic Manager is used to direct traffic to applications deployed in different regions.
 However, it can also be used where an application has more than one deployment in the same region.
 The Traffic Manager Azure endpoints do not permit more than one Web App endpoint from the same Azure region to be added to the same Traffic Manager profile.

-How do I move my Traffic Manager profile’s Azure endpoints to a different resource group?
+How do I move my Traffic Manager profile's Azure endpoints to a different resource group or subscription?

 Traffic Manager endpoint monitoring

 Is Traffic Manager resilient to Azure region failures?

 Traffic Manager is a key component of the delivery of highly available applications in Azure.
 To deliver high availability, Traffic Manager must have an exceptionally high level of availability and be resilient to regional failure.

 By design, Traffic Manager components are resilient to a complete failure of any Azure region.
 This resilience applies to all Traffic Manager components: the DNS name servers, the API, the storage layer, and the endpoint monitoring service.

 In the unlikely event of an outage of an entire Azure region, Traffic Manager is expected to continue to function normally.
 Applications deployed in multiple Azure regions can rely on Traffic Manager to direct traffic to an available instance of their application.